Las Vegas Pandering and Prostitution Charges – Sex Crimes Lawyer Ross Goodman

 Pandering and immigrants

-Immigrants, whether they are documented or not, can face more severe penalties if convicted of pandering within Las Vegas.
+Immigrants, whether they are documented or not, can face more severe penalties if convicted of pandering crimes within Las Vegas.
 On top of dealing with felony charges and fines, immigrants can expect to be deported from the United States with little or no chance of being allowed back in.
 This penalty applies even to long-term immigrants and residents that have long established their homes within Nevada.

 Defending against Pandering Charges